Jim Creighton: Death

 There has been some historical controversy about the circumstances of Creighton's death.
-On October 14, 1862, Creighton played second base in a match on the Excelsior Grounds against the Union of Morrisania club, while Brainard pitched.
+On October 14, 1862, Creighton played second base in a match on the Excelsior Grounds against the Union of Morrisania club, while Asa Brainard pitched.
 Creighton had allegedly hit four doubles in four at bats during the first five innings.
 As chronicled 50 years later by a witness to the game, Jack Chapman, Creighton took over pitching duties from Brainard in the sixth inning, and in his next at bat hit a home run.
 While swinging the bat, he allegedly suffered an injury in his abdominal area.
-According to Chapman, when Creighton crossed home plate, he commented to the next batter, George Flanley, that he heard something snap.
+According to Chapman, when Creighton crossed home plate, he commented to the next batter, George Flanly, that he heard something snap.
 After the game, he began to experience severe pain and hemorrhaging in his abdomen.
 He died in his father's home on October 18 at the age of 21.
 In an 1887 issue of an early sports newspaper, the Sporting Life, a letter-writer, who signed only as "Old Timer", sent in his account of the event.
-This account reported it as a ruptured bladder; in the light of modern medical understanding, the injury was most likely a ruptured inguinal hernia.
+This account reported it as a ruptured bladder; in the light of modern medical understanding, the injury was an inguinal hernia.